Using Duo and Traveling Internationally

-- You will need to contact the OIT Service Desk (email@example.com; 334-844-4944) and have your new phone number added your Duo Account.
-If you are unable to call, we can walk you through the steps to use WhatsApp in order to connect with our IT Staff, who will be able to assist you.
+- You will need to contact the OIT Service Desk (firstname.lastname@example.org; 334-844-4944) and have your new phone number added your Duo account.
+If you are unable to call, you can connect with our IT Staff via Zoom at aub.ie/sdhelp (Monday - Friday from 8:30 AM CT - 4:30 PM CT), and they will be able to assist you.

 I will not be taking a device while traveling.